Reverend Bizarre

 Reverend Bizarre was a doom metal band from Finland.
-Formed in 1995, they played slow and heavy traditional doom with dramatic vocals, following in the footsteps of bands such as Saint Vitus, Pentagram and Black Sabbath.
+Formed in 1995, they played slow and heavy traditional doom with dramatic vocals, following in the footsteps of bands such as Witchfinder General, Saint Vitus, Candlemass, Pentagram and Black Sabbath.
 The band was one of the biggest names in 2000s traditional doom metal.

 History

 Beginnings (1994–1999)

 The band was formed in 1994 in Lohja.
 After their military service, Albert Witchfinder, Peter Vicar and Juippi began playing in autumn 1997.
 In the summer of 1998, Albert moved to Turku to continue Reverend Bizarre with Vicar.
 To complete their training, they get back in touch with Earl of Void, at this time recently released from prison.
 They recorded the Slice of Doom demo in three days (16, 17 and 23 August 1999), which they send to several labels in the hope of signing a contract.

 According to Albert Witchfinder, the band had planned three more full-length albums, after their second album – titled Songs from the Funereal World, Heavier Than Life and How It Was Meant to Be – but this plan was scrapped and the band made only one more LP, disbanding Reverend Bizarre "before it started to suck."
 The album, III So Long Suckers, was recorded in the first half of 2007, and released in August of that year.
 The band's last concerts were played during the autumn and winter of 2006 culminating in a final performance in Turku.

 Two of the band's EPs, Harbinger of Metal and Return to the Rectory, actually exceed 60 minutes in length.